 People who are going through a divorce are very prone to alcohol addiction for two reasons.
 One, because they are stressed and they are using alcohol to numb the pain and anxiety of the divorce, and two, because they are out a lot, at bars and restaurants and on dinner dates, where everyone is drinking.

 Be careful about the drinking for yourself, but regarding your date, if he or she is ordering drinks right and left at dinner, two things.
 Be smart enough not to get into a car if the person is driving, and secondly, recognize that he or she could be a big drinker and even an alcoholic.

 I think it’s safe to say that at the beginning of a relationship, people usually drink more, because it’s new and you are both shy and getting to know each other, but be smart enough to recognize when his or her drinking becomes not social, and more of a dependency.

 4. The mean streak person.

 True story.
 I went out with a guy who I was obsessed with for a long time.
-He was cute, fun and very charismatic.
+He was fun and very charismatic.
 Then, one time, out of nowhere, he was really mean to me.
 Blatantly rude, as if his personality had completely changed.
 Then he went back to being nice again.
-He was very hot and cold throughout our relationship.
-But I never forgot that.
-My theory is, if you see that mean streak even once, you will surely see it again.
+He was very hot and cold throughout our relationship, which played mind games with me and only led to disappointment, frustration and low self-esteem.
+So, my theory is, if you see that mean streak even once, you will surely see it again.

 5. The jumper.